• Skip to primary navigation

 In the 60s and 70s, pot growers used “grow” lights to cultivate indoor plants and simple sunlight to grow outdoor cannabis.
 Since then, pot-growing technology has advanced to include knowledge of strain genetics, improved grow lights, and curing processes for increasing THC levels.

 Hydroponic cultivation of pot focuses on immersing roots in nutrient-rich solutions of water instead of soil to accelerate growth rate and potency.
-Pot grown in hydroponic “gardens” is usually more expensive on the street, since growers must invest in chemicals, maintaining large, enclosed facilities and monitoring pH levels every few hours.
+Pot grown in hydroponic “gardens” is usually more expensive on the street, since growers must invest in chemicals, maintain large, enclosed facilities, and monitor pH levels every few hours.

 The emergence of hundreds of different pot “strains” that have been genetically altered has also fueled the rise of marijuana’s purity and strength.
 For example, a popular strain called “Blue Dream” contains some of the highest amounts of THC available— up to 24 percent.